ioana-goga/serverless-udacity-final/README.md

 }
 ```

-The identifier of an project that should be updated is passed as a URL path parameter.
-The identifier of a project is the project creation date.

 It returns the updated project.

 - `DeleteProject` - deletes a project and all its associated todo items.
 The identifier of an project (project creation date) that should be deleted is passed as a URL path parameter.
 It returns the result of the delete operation (true or false).

 - `GetTodos` - should return all TODO items for a project.
 The project creation date (the identifier of the project) is passed as a URL parameter.
 It should return data that looks like this:

 ```json
 {